willyfh/lightning-hydra-boilerplate/README.md

 A boilerplate training framework for deep learning experiments with **PyTorch Lightning** and **Hydra**, designed for rapid prototyping, clean configuration management, and scalable research workflows.

+⚠️ _This project is in its early stages and still under active development.
+Expect breaking changes and incomplete features._

 ## 📁 Project Structure

 ```plaintext